 Definition: A panel survey is a type of longitudinal study.
 It can be a qualitative or quantitative survey used to measure people’s behavior.
 Panel survey data can be collected in various ways, starting from conducting an interview to using online surveys or even scanning barcodes.

 User-centered design (UCD) aims at increasing the usability of a product or service.
-It involves the users to design a process of have iterations of design solutions.
+It involves the users in designing a process of iterations of design solutions.
 In such cases where UCD is applied, qualitative data is most valuable, and this data can be collected using panels.

 Example of a panel survey

-As mentioned above, researchers use panel surveys to measure specific parameters and human behaviors accurately.
+As mentioned above, researchers use panel surveys to accurately measure specific parameters and human behaviors.
 For example, they use this type of study to collect and analyze the pricing of a product, the effectiveness of an advertisement campaign, or the projected sales numbers.

 A panel survey is used for panel research to track continuous consumer purchasing habits, like purchasing groceries, food, and drinks, electronic gadgets, clothing items, toiletries, etc.